Existing as a small business on Google should be a top priority for all local businesses.

 Make sure you update your hours of operation in Google My Business.
 It’s also a great idea to make a Google Post, Facebook Post, and Instagram post about the change to your operating hours too.
 Don’t forget to post a notice on your website, too.
 Your customers will THANK YOU!

-Don’t miss adding your businesses’s Products and Services to Google My Business
+Don’t miss adding your business’s Products and Services to Google My Business

 Tell Google what services your company provides and what products you sell by thoroughly filling out your profile’s Products and Services area.
 Make sure to use keyword-rich titles and descriptions.

-You are able to choose Primary Categories and Subcategories for Business Services.
+You can choose Primary Categories and Subcategories for Business Services.
 Add all this relevant.
 For instance, if you’re a local dentist, you may select “Dental Clinic” as your primary category and “Dentist” and “Cosmetic Dentist” as your subcategories.

 Post Updates and Offers to Google My Business